yt-project/old-blog/content/post/Relicensing.rst

 At some point in the future, we will likely put out a 2.6 release.
 This release will be a long-term stable release, and will be available under the BSD license linked to above.
-But, as of today, checkouts of the code will be available undr that license already.
+But, as of today, checkouts of the code will be available under that license already.

 Future
 ------